-Configuration · Cloudflare Workers docs
+Configuration

 addEventListener calls.

 Modules receive all bindings (KV Namespaces, Environment Variables, and Secrets) as arguments to the exported handlers.
-Previously, with the Service Worker format, these bindings were available as global variables.
+With the Service Worker format, these bindings are available as global variables.

 An uploaded module may